Destinations Greece The Ionian Islands

 Fiscardo is a 45-minute cross-island drive; book a car for Tassia or Tselenti's

-InsiderThe "Sea View" rooms genuinely have it — the standard rooms face the hill.
-Fiscardo is a 45-minute cross-island drive; book a car if you want to dine at Tassia or Tselenti's.
+InsiderThe "Sea View" rooms genuinely have it; the standard rooms face the hill.
+Fiscardo is a 45-minute cross-island drive, so book a car if you want to dine at Tassia or Tselenti's.

-An adults-only all-suite hotel at Tsilivi (north of Zante Town) — calmer than the Laganas strip, modern Cycladic-aesthetic rooms, a good pool, the right mid-tier Zakynthos base for travellers who don't want the Lesante or Domes Aulus splurge.
+An adults-only all-suite hotel at Tsilivi, north of Zante Town: calmer than the Laganas strip, modern Cycladic-aesthetic rooms, a good pool.
+The mid-tier Zakynthos base for anyone who doesn't want the Lesante or Domes Aulus splurge.

 What it's known for